ASD Sensory Friendly Sunday Mornings

 Additionally, be prepared to see unplanned things such as animals in the fields and sometimes on the streets, noisy horse or oxen-drawn wagons, etc. You may also perceive unfamiliar smells – bread baking at the Bakery, coal fire and smoke at the Blacksmith Shop, unwashed wool at the Woollen Mill, etc.

-Ask for the Village and train combo ticket if you decide to include a miniature train ride in your visit.
+If you decide to include a miniature train ride in your visit, you can inquire at admissions.

 Details